-Note on local authorities: There have been a number of local authority mergers in recent years, with new local authorities created in 2019, 2020 and 2021.
-This page shows data for district and unitary local authorities that existed on 1 April 2021.
+Note on local authorities: There have been a number of local authority mergers in recent years, with new local authorities created in 2019, 2020, 2021 and 2023.
+This page shows data for district and unitary local authorities that existed on 31 March 2022.
+Data for authorities newly-created on 1 April 2023 is not yet available.
 If you select a newly-created local authority, you will also see figures for the years before it was created.
 We have calculated these by adding together totals for the old district-level local authorities that were merged together to create the new local authority.

 Use the dropdown menu below to select the local authority you’re interested in and view key statistics.

 If you would like to access this information in an alternative format please email email@example.com and we will review your request.

 Figures are rounded to the nearest ten for housing stock data.
 Totals may not sum due to rounding.